jacebenson/familypage/README.md

   - [ ] Page: /install/{thing}
     - [ ] Browser App on iPhone
     - [ ] Browser App on Windows
-- [ ] MVP: Build a endpoint that will serve a webdav dataI can connect to with my phone and get events with get parameters to control whole family, and then one for each family member (https://tsdav.vercel.app/)
+~~- [ ] MVP: Build a endpoint that will serve a webdav dataI can connect to with my phone and get events with get parameters to control whole family, and then one for each family member (https://tsdav.vercel.app/)~~ Not happening
+- [ ] MVP: Build a ics output for the calendars see (https://github.com/kewisch/ical.js/wiki/Creating-basic-iCalendar)
 - [ ] MVP: Build a UI to walk through connecting an iPhone to the calendars
   - [ ] Page: /connect/{mailApp}
     - [ ] fastmail